Dwivedi52625/AWS-/README.md

 # AWS-
-I had take few of the test related to aws
+I had taken few of the test related to aws